OldGlycine/BJUT-CS/README.md

 ![alt text](喜报-1.jpg)

 # BJUT-CS
-Homeworks and projects suits for BJUTers major in CS
+Homeworks and projects suits for BJUTers major in CS.
+A little "star" will give me a good day.

 ## Author's info
 高立扬(Liyang Gao) from BJUT major in CS(Experimental class) 2021-2025